marc-despland/tcp_timewait/scenarii/bench_tests.md

 For this test the client and the server doesn't initiate the close of the socket, but close it if haproxy initiate it.
 The request is sent with the HTTP header ```Connection: Close```.

-The [network capture](haproxy/scenario_haproxy_default_6_8.pcap) show us that the default behavior on HTTP request with ```Connection: close``` is to send a **RST** as a client to reset the connection without TIMEWAIT, and to close it propeperly on its server side.
+The [network capture](haproxy/scenario_haproxy_default_6_8.pcap) show us that the default behavior on HTTP request with ```Connection: close``` is to send a **RST** as a client to reset the connection without TIMEWAIT, and to close it properly on its server side.
 The FIN, ACK packet is sent with the HTTP response.

 ##### 1.1.1.2 - Client and Server don't close the connection, but send a Connection: keep-alive
 Execute the following commands in different terminals